gongminmin/ImpulseDrive/Doc/Nozzle.md

 ## Case

-All there components are installed into a case.
+All these components are installed into a case.
 Here is a 3D model of it.
 It can be contructed by 3D printing or cardboard.

 ![Nozzle Case](Img/NozzleCase.jpg)